- Breast cancer

 Early detection for WendyWendy Campbell of Swanton has always been diligent about attending her annual physical.
 Unfortunately, the unthinkable happened; her mammogram indicated she had a lump so small that it could not yet be felt.
 Her physician, Dr. Frank Zsoldos, immediately set up an appointment with a local general surgeon, and within three days, her surgery at NMC was complete.
 Her cancer is in remission.

 NMC recognizes that cancer affects not only a person’s physical health but also emotional health, finances, relationships, caregivers and more.
-The Oncology Care Manager and Breast Care Navigator give patients a central contact person who can help navigate the healthcare systems, assess their needs, provide information about resources, and coordinate with other community agencies.
-We are here to help, for more information about any of the topics below or services not listed, please give us a call at (802) 524-8479.
+Our Care Management team and Breast Care Navigator give patients trusted professionals to help navigate the healthcare systems, assess their needs, provide information about resources, and coordinate with other community agencies.
+We are here to help, for more information about any of the topics below or services not listed, contact us by emailing [email protected].

 - Healthcare Advance Directives